 An ecologist, Terry completed Australia’s first protected area management course at Queensland University, Gatton campus in the early 1980’s.
 After a short time as a park ranger he worked for over three decades on national captive breeding programs for endangered species and nature education programs, and worked extensively with print and visual media outlets emphasizing the plight of Australia’s threatened wildlife.
 Terry is deeply involved in conservation efforts of Northern Australia and specifically on the Wet Tropics World Heritage area.
 Terry has extensive networks in ecological science and government.

-Fiachra has a Master of Science in Conservation Biology from the University of Queensland, is a former research scientist with the CSIRO and regularly advises large foundations on their global conservation strategies.
+Fiachra has a Master of Science from the University of Queensland, is a former research scientist with the CSIRO in the Rangelands & Savannahs Research team and regularly advises large foundations on their global conservation strategies.